 All Eyes on the Amazon

-- How can reliable evidence in remote and scarcely populated regions be collected?
+- How can reliable evidence in remote and scarcely populated regions be systematically collected?

 In order to stop deforestation in these areas, ISS is working together with the local community to contribute to an interconnected network of forest ‘protectors’.
-The local and indigenous communities are central to this network but research institutions, law enforcement agencies and environmental and human rights organizations also play a vital role as forest protectors.
+The local and indigenous communities are central to this network but research institutions, law enforcement agencies and environmental and human rights organizations also play a vital role.